ezweave/pretty-functional/chapters/one/one.md

 [Table of Contents](/chapters/table_of_contents.md)

-I won't lie to you, dear reader.
-I love a good academic tome.
-I love theory and abstract concepts.
-Learning a few basic things about limits and building up to integrals, that sort of thing.  _However_, time has taught me that while this is fun within the confines of academia, it's a bit hard for some folks to _grok_.

 There _is_ a whole way of viewing functional programming through the lens of [_lambda calculus_](https://en.wikipedia.org/wiki/Lambda_calculus), but we aren't there yet.
 While your author certainly loves to talk about math (or pretend he knows anything about the subject), this book aims to be a bit more practical and start by _building confidence_ in a few basic ideas and a very different way of looking at data.
+You've probably surmised as much already, given the quite "casual" tone of the text thus far.

 This, of course, has benefits for you.
-So the focus of the first chapter won't be to delve into more esoteric operators, which you find in `ramda` and `lodash/fp` or introduce you to the most digestible _monads_ from `monet` (there is a joke about writing blog posts on monads as a rite of passage for functional programmers).
+Because the focus of the first chapter won't be to delve into more esoteric operators, which you find in `ramda` and `lodash/fp` or introduce you to the most digestible _monads_ from `monet` (there is a joke about writing blog posts on monads as a rite of passage for functional programmers).
 We won't even jump into the _streaming_ concept you would get with `rxjs`.

 This will be pure and concrete demonstration of functional ideas using the humble `lodash` library.
 You can write functional code with `lodash`?
 Absolutely.